stravos97/java-documentation-notes/Nish Lessons - Q&A's/IDE and Project Management.md

 Arrays and Loops
 What's the difference between i < nums.length and i < nums.length-1?
 What are the valid index positions for an array?

-I notice you've asked the same questions I answered earlier in our conversation.
-Let me provide a concise, cheatsheet-friendly summary of all these topics for your Java notes:

----
-tags: [java, ide, testing, control-flow, arrays, loops, cheatsheet]
-date: 2025-08-29
-topic: Java Fundamentals Quick Reference
----

 ## IDE and Project Management